 Freelance hairstylist Giulia Heiman is a fan of this relaxer too, saying it is "designed to retain more moisture and offer better cuticle protection than other traditional relaxers on the market."

-Best for Dry Hair: ORS Olive Oil No Lye Relaxer Kit
+Best for Dry Hair: ORS Olive Oil Full Application No-Lye Relaxer Kit

 Olive oil is the moisturizing star of the show here, rich in fatty acids that your dry strands need.
 It’s infused into the relaxer, so it works to impart moisture at the same time as the relaxer does.
 (Shea butter, honey, and jojoba oil also help hydrate.)
 But it doesn’t stop there.
 This kit also comes with an olive oil-based shampoo, deep conditioning treatment, and setting mousse that you can use afterward to keep those hydrating benefits going.